 As mentioned above, it’s increasingly common for the ‘Goldilocks’ programs such as partial hospitalization and intensive outpatient to be used as a stepping-stone between inpatient care and an individual’s return home.
 The time immediately following one’s rehabilitation period when he or she is trying to acclimate to being back home and sober is the most delicate part of the recovery process with the highest risk of relapse; however, an intensive outpatient program can be used to extend the period during which individuals have the support and resources of a high-quality addiction treatment program as they return home and begin rebuilding new lives around their newfound sobriety.

 Of course, the intensive outpatient program at Malvern Institute is unlike any other IOP you’ll find in either the Philadelphia area, the state of Pennsylvania, or even nationwide.
 The reason our program is so unique is because we employ the most cutting-edge therapies and treatments that have been proven by the latest sciences to effectively treatment addiction.
-Moreover, our unique recovery model — the Malvern 90-Day Model — guides patients through the entire continuum of care, beginning with detoxification before proceeding through induction, inpatient care, and a form of outpatient treatment like partial hospitalization or intensive outpatient treatment.
+Moreover, our unique recovery model — the Malvern Model of Care — guides patients through the entire continuum of care, beginning with detoxification before proceeding through induction, inpatient care, and a form of outpatient treatment like partial hospitalization or intensive outpatient treatment.
 In the capable hands of the members of our professional staff (who are all leaders in their respective fields), patients who receive treatment at Malvern Institute will acquire all the tools they need to thrive in recovery.

 If you would like to learn more about intensive outpatient care at Malvern Institute, or if you have any other questions, please contact us anytime at 610.MALVERN (610.625.8376).